Zenduty/docs/docs/Scout.md

 ## In Scout:

-5. Log In to scout.
+5. Log In to Scout.

 6. Go to "Applications" > "Add Application".
 Follow the steps given there to add a new application.